rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 Deontological principles are rules for taking actions which aren't based on the consequences of those actions.
 In other words, deontological principles 'care' about actions instead of their consequences.
-Note that some deontological properties can be encoded or modeled using utility functions, but for others [this might not be possible due to incoherent decisions][incoherent] (it's not important for this post to have intuition about why incoherent decisions are sometimes required).
+Under this definition, deontology is the exact complement of consequentialism.
+Note that some deontological properties can be encoded or modeled using non-pathological utility functions, but for others [this might not be possible due to incoherent decisions][incoherent] (it's not important for this post to have intuition about why incoherent decisions are sometimes required).
+This is because [all behavior can be rationalized as expected utility maximization][ratutils].
 Confused or wondering about the implications of AIs having these principles?
 Hopefully the next sections will clarify this, so read on.

 ### 4.1.1 Tool AIs are purely deontological AIs